What are the responsibilities and job description for the Radiologic Technologist - Radiology position at Dartmouth-Hitchcock Health?

 Overview

 Dartmouth Hitchcock Medical Center & Clinics Radiology-Diagnostic department has openings for Radiologic Technologists - varying from per diem, part-time and full-time openings on all shifts (days, evenings, nights, or rotating).
+We are happy to discuss the details of available shifts during the interview.

 Our hiring managers are keen to talk to new grads and experienced Imagers and X-Ray Techs to see if our current openings may match your interests.